dgkf/testex/README.md

 ```

 The `@testthat` tag will automatically insert the `.Last.value` from the
 previous example into the first argument of each expectation.
+Multiple
+consecutive `@testthat` expecations will all test the previous example output.

 ## Roadmap